 Some other unique elements of the CodeSignal Interview IDE are the built-in audio and video-calling capabilities as well as a shared whiteboard powered by Miro.
 Once both the interviewer and candidate open the IDE, a timer appears in the top-right corner indicating how long until the interview session expires.
 It’s not an issue if this timer runs low since the interviewer can always extend the session.
 Interviewers may also find it helpful to follow the candidate’s actions, a feature that highlights what another user is doing in the IDE in real time.

 Interviewers have several options for assigning a question to the candidate.
 Since the Interview IDE directly integrates with the question library, interviewers can search and filter for their desired questions.
 Templates are also available in a separate tab, giving an easy way to stay aligned with other interviewers in your organization.
-In the event that an interviewer wants to ask a free-form question or a question that isn’t in the library, the Quickstart tab provides a set of frameworks that are effectively blank canvases with some minimal boilerplate code.
-You can see a video overview of these options here.
+In the event that an interviewer wants to ask a free-form question or a question that isn’t in the library, the Quickstart tab provides a set of environments that are effectively blank canvases with some minimal boilerplate code.

 Lastly, another popular feature is the Tests tab, which lets interviewers search for a particular candidate’s Pre-Screen results.
 This can be useful for starting a discussion about the candidate’s thought process in their earlier evaluation.

 Review and share interview results